-In March 2020, the COVID-19 pandemic resulted in organizations and governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which include the implementation of travel bans, self-imposed quarantine periods, remote working and social distancing, have caused material disruption to businesses globally and resulted in a sudden economic slowdown.
-Given the rapidly evolving situation, it is not possible to predict the duration of the outbreak's disruption and the extent of the financial impact.
+The COVID-19 pandemic resulted in organizations and governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which include remote working and social distancing, have caused material disruption to businesses.
+Given that the pandemic is not completely over, it is not totally possible to predict the future disruption and the extent of the financial impact.

-Management continues to evaluate the potential impact of the COVID-19 pandemic on the operations of the portfolio.
-Additional expenditures for enhanced cleaning are expected to be incurred, however the impact to the portfolio will be limited as these additional costs will be fully reimbursed by MGCS.
-There could also be lower parking and other third party revenues, but these are not expected to impact the financial position of GREP.
+The impact of the COVID-19 pandemic on the operations of the portfolio includes additional expenditures for enhanced cleaning, air quality monitoring, security, and additional lease space to accommodate social distancing are being incurred.
+However, the impact to the portfolio is not significant as these additional costs are being fully reimbursed by MGCS and ministry tenants.